- MAKING ELECTIONS

 - Will I get confirmation of my elections?

 If you elect via RBSelect online, then you will receive an immediate confirmation of your preferences which you can print out.

-If you don’t change your preferences within the Benefits Election Window, you will receive a confirmation statement after the end of the window (mid September), in case any options have changed e.g. price change.
+If you don’t change your preferences within the Annual Election Window, you will receive a confirmation statement after the end of the window (in October).

 - If I make an election, how long am I signed up for?

 The benefits you elect during each election window will typically run for 12 months.
-There are certain exceptions, e.g.when electing a bike you are signing up for a minimum of 36 months.
-Shopping Vouchers and Charity Lottery are some examples of Anytime elections which can be amended during the year.
+There are certain exceptions, e.g. when electing a bike or Company Car you are signing up for a minimum of 36 months.
+Shopping Vouchers and RBSelect Card are some examples of Anytime elections which can be amended during the year.

 You may be able to change certain elections if you have a Qualifying Lifestyle Event.
 It is important that you check the charge of your choices before registering your preferences.

 - Why are the shopping vouchers not available for use at Tesco?